tanujabhatnagar/CodingPractice/README.md

 ## Solutions to Coding Questions for practice in Java.

 I took reference from the book Cracking the Coding Interview.
+This readme file includes problems to practice.

-It includes
+It includes various topics like:
 ### Data Structures
 - Arrays
   - Implement an algorithm to determine if a string has all the unique characters.What if you cannot use additional data structures?